harishreyya/AImonk/README.md

 # AImonk

 ## Introduction
-A front stack application which has a nested comment feature.
+A frontend application which has a nested comment feature.
 ## Features
 The key features of application.